The working of lead, particularly for heritage building work, in roofs and flashings.

 Ageing workforce: Within another 5-10 years the senior practitioners who may have had training in traditional plumbing craft skills will have passed away and the skills lost.

 The Lead Sheet Association – concerned with training in and the replacement of new sheet lead

 The Lead Contractors’ Association – concerned with training in and the replacement of new sheet lead

 Craftspeople currently known

-Listed buildings are protected by law and plumbing leadwork repairs have to be done on a like for like biases.
-However, modern lead welding has taken over wiped points and soldering (as few people can do these skills) and this changers the character of the piece, which is technically illegal.
+Listed buildings are protected by law and plumbing leadwork repairs have to be done on a like for like basis.
+However, modern lead welding has taken over wiped points and soldering (as few people can do these skills) and this changers the character of the piece.

 The basic principle of good architectural conservation is to preserve as much of the original fabric as possible by only undertaking work that is essential to a building’s survival.
 Where fabric has deteriorated, effective and honest repair should be the first consideration.
 Replacement is the last resort (P T J Rumley).